 In recent months, LaunchPad Lab has started to use Heroku Enterprise for more and more clients due to its enhanced security and scalability, as well as enterprise-grade features such as Heroku Private Spaces that offer network-isolated runtime environments, or extended SSO support.
 Heroku Enterprise also offers fine-grained access controls, team and user administration, and resource management across their portfolio of client apps, which helps LaunchPad Lab better track and manage projects.

-From Heroku Experts to Advocates
+From Heroku experts to advocates

-In the four years that they’ve been in business, LaunchPad Lab has become an official Heroku Partner and has since built a wide variety of apps on the platform.
+Since 2012, LaunchPad Lab has become an official Heroku Partner and has since built a wide variety of apps on the platform.
 Heroku is not only at the core of their app business strategy, but it’s also part of their marketing strategy.

 Heroku helps firms like LaunchPad Lab grow their business.
 Learn more about Heroku for digital and software development agencies.